-A floating photovoltaic plant is a plant where the installation of solar panels is carried out in the water.
-These new power generation of solar plants are equipped with the same photovoltaic panels used for standard terrestrial systems but use specific technologies to float on water.
+A floating photovoltaic plant is a plant in which the installation of solar panels is carried out in water.
+These systems are equipped with the same photovoltaic panels used for common land systems, but use specific technologies to be able to float on water, including.

 Among the advantages associated with floating solar systems compared to non-floating systems are:

-Floating solar power plants are built on water and therefore do not consume the soil by nature, except those used to connect to the public electrical network.
-Nor do they foresee buildings and infrastructures that make it difficult to dismantle the pre-existing environmental state during the divestment phase.
+Floating plants are built on water and therefore do not consume soil by their nature, except for those parts that are used for connection to the general electrical grid.
+Nor do they foresee the construction of buildings and infrastructure that make it difficult to dismantle the pre-existing environmental state during the disinvestment phase.

-In areas dominated by floating solar systems, evaporation of the underlying water is limited by up to 80%.
-In areas destined for irrigation or human consumption, it is possible to save significant amounts of water depending on the percentage of coverage of the basin and the atmospheric temperature.
+In areas dominated by floating solar systems, evaporation of underlying water is limited by up to 80%.
+In the case of surfaces intended for irrigation or human consumption, it is possible to save large amounts of water depending on the percentage of coverage of the basin and the atmospheric temperature.

 The performance of floating photovoltaic modules is higher than systems installed on land.
-In terrestrial systems, the high temperatures reached in summer close to the ground reduce both the performance and the useful life of the photovoltaic solar modules.
+In terrestrial systems, the high temperatures reached in summer near the ground reduce both the performance and the useful life of solar photovoltaic modules.

-Feasibility studies reveal that the electricity produced by a floating solar plant compared to one on land can increase from 7 to 15%.
+The electricity produced by a floating solar plant compared to one on land can increase by 7 to 15%.

 Panels installed over water do not need the frequent cleaning required on the ground, especially when compared to systems installed in dusty areas.

-In the air, the free water's surface reduces the dust amount compared to the air on land.
-Most of the wind-blown dust near the water cannot get past the water's edge.
+In the air above the free surface of water, the amount of dust is reduced compared to the air on land.
+Most of the dust lifted by the wind from the ground near water cannot get over the water's edge.

-In addition, by setting up floating solar, it is unnecessary to cut the vegetation that usually grows under the solar panels installed in the ground.
-Additionally, initial site preparation is minimized.
+Additionally, there is no need to cut the vegetation that normally grows under ground-mounted solar panels.
+Additionally, initial site preparation is reduced to a minimum.

-Compared to terrestrial systems, the presence of water makes it easy to implement solar tracking and panel cooling systems.
+Compared to terrestrial systems, the presence of water makes it easier to implement solar tracking and panel cooling systems.

-In floating solar power plants, there are practically no fixed infrastructures.
+In this type of installations there are practically no fixed infrastructures.
 Therefore, the use of non-recyclable materials for floating solar systems is less.

-In particular, a higher percentage of recyclable materials are used to construct these plants, which are plastics (mainly HDPE), steel, and aluminum.
+In particular, a higher percentage of recyclable materials are used for the construction of these plants, which are plastics (mainly HDPE), steel and aluminum.+